jrief/django-shop-ipayment/README.rst

 Testing
 =======

-Note that IPayment contacts your web-server in order to confirm payments.
+Compared to other unit tests, this test suite is rather tricky to setup.
+This module has to contact the servers of your PSP, which themselves contact your testing environment through http, in order to confirm the payment.
 Therefore during testing make sure, that your testing environment is reachable from the Internet with a name resolvable by DNS.
 You might have to configure your firewall, so that your workstation is reachable on port 80.